Michigan State basketball stifles Michigan's shooting in 59-53 home win

 Hoggard helped get MSU back on track with a spin move to shake a few Wolverines for an open layup and then a lob to Mady Sissoko for a dunk to tie it and force Michigan coach Juwan Howard to call timeout.

 Both teams played strong defensively, particularly Sissoko’s job on Dickinson.
 MSU’s junior forced the reigning Big Ten Player of the Week away from the block after his Michigan counterpart scored the first bucket on a hook shot over him.
-But Dickinson made just one of five shots after that for four points with three rebounds in 14:10 of first-half action, while Sissoko had five rebounds in his 13-plus minutes.
+But Dickinson made just 1 of 5 after that for four points with three rebounds in 14:10 first-half action, while Sissoko had five rebounds in his 13-plus minutes.

-The Wolverines went 7-for-26 (26.9%) in the first 20 minutes, making just one of nine from 3-point range.
-The Spartans weren’t much better, making nine of 28 overall and four of 11 from deep, but they had a 10-0 edge on the break in the opening period.
+The Wolverines went 7-for-26 (26.9%) in the first 20 minutes, making just 1 of 9 from 3-point range.
+The Spartans weren’t much better, making 9 of 28 overall and 4 of 11 from deep, but they had a 10-0 edge on the break in the opening period.

 Hall went on his own seven-point minirun as part of a 15-6 run over the final 7:20.
 But a play at the end of the half reaggravated an injury to his left foot that kept him out for eight games in November and December.